 When you purchase a Proof Certified American Gold Eagle from JM Bullion, your coin ships inside of a plastic slab.
 Following certification by the NGC or PCGS, the coins are encapsulated in these slabs to ensure that the graded condition verified by either organization is protected from the minute it leaves the depository to the moment it arrives at your door.
 The addition of a certification by the NGC or PCGS adds immediate value to any coin, particularly the Proof American Gold Eagle.

 JM Bullion proudly accepts a variety of payment methods for the Proof Certified American Gold Eagle you purchase.
 We accept Visa and MasterCard credit/debit cards, with an average one-business-day processing time.
 Bank wire and PayPal transactions are processed immediately, releasing your coins into our shipping queue the fastest.
 Paper check payments are accepted, but take an average of four to six business days to process.
-Both paper check and bank wire transactions quality for a 4% discount.
+Paper check, ACH, and bank wire transactions quality for a 4% discount.

 If you have any questions about the Proof Certified American Gold Eagle, don’t hesitate to reach out to JM Bullion.
 Our associates are available on the phone at 800-276-6508, online using our live web chat feature, or via email.